icycoldveins/Icycoldveins/README.md

 </p>
 <hr/>

 Software engineer based in Philadelphia with expertise in full-stack development.
-Temple University CS '24 graduate specializing in React, Vue.js, TypeScript, and Node.js.
+Temple University CS '24 graduate, currently pursuing MS in Computer Science with Machine Learning concentration at Georgia Tech.
+Specializing in React, Vue.js, TypeScript, and Node.js.
 Currently architecting payment and subscription systems at SnapRefund while mentoring 40+ underrepresented students in algorithms and Python at CodePath.
 Previously contributed to open-source projects such as [Phlask Maps](https://github.com/phlask/phlask-map) and built comprehensive web applications.
 Passionate about creating scalable web applications and solving complex technical challenges.

 ## 🏆 LeetCode